sg-developer-portal/govtech-apex/_common-questions/0-general-info.md

 ## What is APEX?

 APEX stands for **A**pplication **P**rogramming interface **EX**change, and acts as a whole-of-government self-service data sharing platform that enables Consumers and Providers to directly communicate in terms of requesting and granting access to APIs.
-For details, please refer to [Getting Started - Overview](/getting-started/about-apex/).
+For details, please refer to [About APEX - Overview](/about-apex/about-apex/).

 ---